webosose/website/content/en/docs/guides/development/configuration-files/appinfo-json.md

 <td><p>title</p></td>
 <td><p>Required</p></td>
 <td><p>string</p></td>
-<td><p>The title of the app as shown in Home Launcher and the app window.
+<td><p>The title of the app as shown in Launchpad and the app window.
 The app title is unique; once set, it cannot be changed after publishing the app.</p></td>
 </tr>
 <tr>
 <td><p>main</p></td>